EmmanuelOgiji/tech-test-packer-terraform/README.md

    - Use SNS topic for notifications (preferably by email) on Autoscaling events, Cloudwatch event rule triggering etc
 - Improve efficiency:
   - Look at triggering SSM Run command by events/metrics e.g number of instances rather than schedule.
-A Cloudwatch alarm was considered but the lack of direct targetting to means SNS+Lambda integration is needed to implement it thus decided against
+A Cloudwatch alarm was considered but the lack of direct targetting to SSM means SNS+Lambda integration is needed to implement it thus decided against